TheZoraiz/ascii-image-converter/README.md

 #### --dimensions OR -d
-Set the width and height of the printed ascii image in character lengths.
+Set the width and height for ascii art in CHARACTER lengths.
+(Don't immediately append another flag with -d)
 ```
 ascii-image-converter [path to image] -d <width>,<height>
 # Or